masterpointio/github-action-opa-rego-test/README.md

       - name: Run OPA Rego Tests
         uses: masterpointio/github-action-opa-rego-test@main
         with:
-          test_directory_path: "./config/spacelift-policies" # Path of the directory where the OPA Rego policies are stored.
+          path: "./config/spacelift-policies" # Path of the directory where the OPA Rego policies are stored.
 Optional, defaults to `.` which is the root directory.
           report_untested_files: true # Flag to check & report Rego files without corresponding test files.
 Optional, defaults to false.
 ```

 </details>

-BE SURE TO ALWAYS APPEND THE POSTFIX `_test.rego` TO YOUR TEST FILES!
-This is how the GitHub Action know what test to run on files.
+Be sure to always append the postfix to your test files.
+The default input for the `test_file_postfix` is `_test`, per [OPA's best practices](https://www.openpolicyagent.org/docs/latest/policy-testing/#test-format).
+If you have a different postfix for your test files, you can specify it in the inputs.
+This is how GitHub Action know what test to run on files.

  For example, if you have a file named `my-policy.rego`, you would need a file named `my-policy_test.rego`.
-It does not matter where the `_test.rego` file is located, just that it is in the same directory as the `.rego` file, meaning that it can be in a subdirectory.
+It does not matter where the `_test.rego` file is located, just that it is in the root path, meaning that it can be in a subdirectory.

 In the example below, all `_test.rego` files' location are valid and will be executed.